IL Art Therapy License Research and Development Timeline

 In Fall 2022 IL Counseling Association began lobbying to join the Counseling Compact.
 While we all agree to the many benefits of the counseling compact, a unique situation must be considered for art therapists.
 Joining the compact means if there are changes in the future to educational requirements, future IL art therapists could be impacted along with our educational programs.

-This is specifically related to if CACREP accreditation becomes the standard for states who have joined the compact.
-Having our own license creates a pathway to protect the future of art therapy in our state if IL joins the counseling compact and if educational requirements change as a result at any point in the future.
-While these are only possibilities, IATA believes we need to be proactive which is why we are considering and assessing the possibility of an art therapy license in IL.
+Having our own license creates a pathway to protect the future of art therapy in our state who received their master's degree IL.
+If IL counselors joins the counseling compact and if educational requirements change to CACREP as a result at any point in the future.

 January 2022 Meeting summary:

-Tyler Kirby, Policy & Public Affairs Manager at AATA and Amber (IATA president)discusses the current landscape of art therapy licensure and its potential challenges in light of the interstate counseling compact, which aims to standardize licensure requirements across states.
-It mentions that 39 of the 50 states currently license art therapists under various counselor designations.
-The compact could restrict art therapists from practicing if their programs are not CACREP accredited, which may affect non-CACREP-approved art therapy programs.
 The note highlights concerns about the impact on future generations of art therapists and suggests that Illinois might join the compact by 2024.
 The note also references examples of licensure models in different states, emphasizing the need for insurance reimbursement provisions.
 It outlines the steps for advocacy, including educating government officials and building a support system, with assistance from Tyler Kirby, the AATA licensure liaison.
 The note ends with information on upcoming meetings and the potential challenges in the legislative process.

 September 2022